Teaching Brain Research

 Dr. Mariana Souto-Manning

 Dr. Souto-Manning is a leading researcher in the field of early childhood education and development.
-She was recently elected as the president of the Erickson Institute.
+She is the president of the Erickson Institute.
 As a member of Columbia Teachers College’s faculty, Souto-Manning served as director of numerous College academic programs, including Early Childhood Education, Early Childhood Special Education, and the doctoral program in Curriculum & Teaching.
 Throughout her scholarship, teaching and engagement, Souto-Manning’s award-winning work is focused on justice, equity, inclusion and belonging in early childhood teaching and teacher education.

 Dr. Fabienne Doucet